sammanthp007/RTEMS-Documentation/Topics/project_priority_inversion/key_concepts.md

 The following managers were specifically designed for communication and synchronization:
   -  Semaphore
+    The semaphore manager supports mutual exclusion involving the synchronization of access to one or more shared user resources.
+Binary semaphores may utilize the optional priority inheritance algorithm to avoid the problem of priority inversion.
   -  Message Queue
+    The message manager sup- ports both communication and synchronization.
   -  Event
+    The event manager primarily provides a high performance synchronization mechanism.
   -  Signal

-The semaphore manager supports mutual exclusion involving the synchronization of access to one or more shared user resources.
-Binary semaphores may utilize the optional priority inheritance algorithm to avoid the problem of priority inversion.
-The message manager sup- ports both communication and synchronization, while the event manager primarily provides a high performance synchronization mechanism.
     The signal manager supports only asynchronous communication and is typically used for exception handling.